What are the benefits of being a Patriot Leader?

 Finally, you must attend one of the “Selection Timeline” meetings in late November through early December to consider your application complete.
 You will find these times located on the Patriot Leader application.

-You are at the right place!
-The application and the selection timeline can be found on the main page (greenpolo.gmu.edu).
+The application can be found on Handshake and the selection timeline can be found on the main page.

 What is the application process like to become a Patriot Leader?